-The Greek word sounds like mechanic but means ingenious, originating from ingeniare where it means: to contrive, devise.
-In Latin ingeniarius is derived from in + gignere or genere means to beget, produce.
+The Greek word sounds like mechanic and means ingenious, originating from ingeniare where it means: to contrive, devise.
+In Latin, ingeniarius is derived from in + gignere or genere means to beget, produce.

-… and most of the other languages around the world:
+… and many other languages around the world:

 If words are not written in the Latin alphabet, I replaced them by their pronunciation in square brackets.
 The words highlighted in blue are definitely a derivative of ingenious.

 I like the Scots spelling because, as it is supposed to, it is derived from ingenious.
 For most, it would be easier to pronounce than Ingenieur, even it would be more correct.
 Having lived in Australia for over 30 years, I am still in the process of adopting the un-German attitude: “Close enough is good enough.”

 Distilling the above table, let’s construct the word:

 |1||mostly, it starts with an I closely followed by an N||IN***|

 |2||followed by J or G, both pronounced ‘J’,||ING***|

 |5||then a Y or I but both pronounced ‘I’||INGENI***|

 This demonstrates, the correct spelling of the start of the word is INGENI***.
 Secondly, the table indicates, without the slightest doubt: the word does not originate from engine.